Windhoek

 Windhoek: Namibia's Capital City

 Windhoek is not your typical African city.
-A solid infrastructure and a relatively high level of efficiency give Windhoek an almost European feel.
-The eclectic mix of Namibian people and the abundant sunshine, however, remind you that you are indeed in southern Africa.
+Its solid infrastructure and relatively high level of efficiency give Windhoek an almost European feel.
+However, the eclectic mix of Namibian people and the abundant sunshine, however, remind you that you are indeed in southern Africa.

-By maintaining its small-town charm, despite the fact that it is by far Namibia’s largest (and arguably only) city, Windhoek has a way of endearing itself to all those who take the time to get to know it.
+Despite being by far Namibia’s largest (and arguably only) city, Windhoek maintains its small-town charm and endears itself to all those who take the time to get to know it.
 It is not only a practical stop, but your visit to Namibia’s capital can be a really enjoyable and interesting one too.

 Hosea Kutako International Airport